yysun/apprun/README.md

 # AppRun

-AppRun is a lightweight framework for developing applications using the [elm](http://elm-lang.org/) style [model-view-update architecture](https://guide.elm-lang.org/architecture/) based on the [event publication and subscription pattern](docs/event-pubsub.md)
+AppRun is a lightweight library for developing applications using the [elm](http://elm-lang.org/) style [model-view-update architecture](https://guide.elm-lang.org/architecture/) based on the [event publication and subscription pattern](docs/event-pubsub.md)

 ## Why
-As mainly a business application developer, I wanted a single framework that has everything included and is lightweight.
+As mainly a business application developer, I wanted a library that has everything included and is lightweight.

   * router
   * state management